Interventional pain management techniques play an integral part in our multi-disciplinary approach to treat your pain.

 A pain pump is a device surgically implanted which delivers pain medication directly to the spinal fluid through a catheter.

 A minimally invasive procedure to treat compression fractures of the spine.
-A cement-like material is injected into the vertebral body to restore its height.
+A cement-like material is injected into the vertebral body to restore its height and help relieve pain.

-Joint injections using steroid and local anesthetic to relieve the pain and inflammation due to osteoarthritis of the knee, shoulder or hip.
+Joint injections using steroid and local anesthetic for treatment to relieve the pain and inflammation due to osteoarthritis of the knee, shoulder or hip.

-An injection of a lubricating fluid to treat the symptoms of knee osteoarthritis.
+An injection of a lubricating fluid to treat the symptoms of knee osteoarthritis pain.

 This procedure treats knee pain by using thermal energy to lesion the nerves that supply the knee.
 This can treat pain from osteoarthritis or persistent pain after knee replacement.

-An injection of local anesthetic and steroid to treat hip bursitis.
+An injection of local anesthetic and steroid to treat hip bursitis pain.
 Bursitis is inflammation of the fluid-filled sac on the outside of the hip joint.

-This block targets one of the primary nerves supplying the shoulder joint and is used to help relieve chronic shoulder pain.
+This nerve block treatment targets one of the primary nerves supplying the shoulder joint and is used to help relieve chronic shoulder pain.

 An injection to block a group of nerves in the low back which is typically used to treat chronic pain conditions of the lower extremities such as chronic regional pain syndrome (CRPS).
 These nerves are part of the sympathetic nervous system.

-An injection to block a group of nerves in the neck which is typically used to help relieve pain in the upper extremities.
+An injection to block a group of nerves in the neck which is typically used to help treat pain in the upper extremities.
 These nerves are part of the sympathetic nervous system.

 A minimally-invasive nerve block to treat abdominal pain.
 This is often used to treat chronic pancreatitis or cancer pain.